queilawithaQ/documentation/_basic/builds-and-configuration/deployment-pipelines.md

 ### Scripts Library

-We maintain a [scripts library](https://github.com/codeship/scripts) with scripts for common packages, deployments and other useful workflow improvements on Codeship Basic.
+We maintain a [scripts library](https://github.com/codeship/scripts) with scripts for common packages, deployments and other useful workflow improvements on CodeShip Basic.

 If you're looking for a specific tool or version, the scripts library is a great first place to check.